Suicides cause up to 4.9 trillion won in socio-economic loss in 2009

-In Statistics Korea’s report on the suicide rate in 2009, an average of 28.4 persons committed suicide for every 100,000 people.
+According to Statistics Korea’s report on the suicide rate in 2009, 28.4 persons committed suicide for every 100,000 people.
 The figure is higher than that of any other OECD member country and more than double the OECD average of 11.3.

 What makes experts and authorities more anxious is the growing portion of the younger demographic seeking to end their lives.
 It is No. 1 cause of death among teenagers, 20-somethings and 30-somethings.
 It takes second place among those in their 40s and 50s.

 That this is happening to a portion of the population that is typically financially active alarms many.

 “The years-long economic slowdown has driven many youths into an economically vulnerable state since to land a job has become more difficult than ever,” said Prof. Lee Gwang-ja of Ewha Womans University.
 “The overall business conditions are also weighing hard on those in their 40s and 50s, who are mostly bread-earners.

 “Mostly, they experience great confusion in life and don’t know what they want.
 Lack of a goal in life often leads to mental instability.”
 Damage